 Alley Cat Allies does not support testing community cats for FIV.
 In addition to low rates of disease, low likelihood of transmission, and long lifespan, the cost of testing is substantial.
 We believe that funds are more effective when invested in neutering, rather than FIV testing.

 Moreover, FIV test results can be false, inaccurate or inconclusive:

 - Standard tests only detect antibodies against the virus, not the virus itself.
 The presence of antibodies does not mean the cat is infected.

-- Positive FIV tests in kittens under six months of age should not be interpreted as FIV infection.
+- Positive FIV tests in kittens under 6 months of age should not be interpreted as FIV infection.
 Kittens are rarely infected but may test positive because antibodies can be passed from infected mothers through nursing.
-For more accurate interpretation, FIV-positive kittens under six months of age should be retested between eight and 12 months of age, when maternal antibodies have declined.
+For a more accurate interpretation, FIV-positive kittens under 6 months of age should be retested between 8 and 12 months of age, when maternal antibodies have declined.

 - Current FIV tests cannot distinguish between cats who are infected with FIV, vaccinated against FIV, or both infected and vaccinated.
 Fel-O-Vax® FIV vaccine, approved in 2002, stimulates the production of antibodies that are indistinguishable from those that develop from natural infection.

-There is no cure for FIV, but a cat who tests FIV-positive may live free of FIV-related disease for his lifetime.
-By carrying out spay/neuter programs, the risk of transmission will be greatly reduced.
+There is no cure for FIV.
+However, a cat who tests FIV-positive may live free of FIV-related disease for her lifetime.
+By carrying out spay and neuter programs, the risk of transmission will be greatly reduced.

-“Prevalence of feline leukemia virus infection and serum antibodies against feline immunodeficiency virus in unowned free-roaming cat,” JAVMA, Vol 220, No. 5, March 1, 2002
+“Prevalence of feline leukemia virus infection and serum antibodies against feline immunodeficiency virus in unowned free-roaming cats,” JAVMA, Vol 220, No. 5, March 1, 2002